diydata

 radiatorsRadiators, as the term is normally used, are simple heat exchangers which distribute the heat by natural air circulation (hot air rises, so the heated air next to the surface of a radiator rises pulling cooler air up from the floor level).
 They are simple (very little can go wrong), easy to install and operate.

-It is worth remembering that any room can have more than a single radiator, with rooms greater than 6 metres (18 ft) in any one direction, it is worth considering distributing a number of radiators to minimise the thermal gradient within the room.
+It is worth remembering that any room can have more than a single radiator, with rooms greater than 6 metres (18 ft) in any one direction.
+It is worth considering distributing a number of radiators to minimise the thermal gradient within the room.

 Normally the manufacturer's data sheet will quote the output for when there is a temperature difference of 56 °C (100 °F) between the water in the radiator and the air in the room.
 Where the temperature difference is not 56 °C, the following correcting factors are necessary to determine the actual anticipated output from the radiator.